janekfleper/typst-fancy-units/src/main.typ

 #let format-unit-power(tree, ..args) = {
   let brackets = tree.at("brackets", default: none)
-  let protective-brackets = brackets != none and tree.children.len() == 1
-  // run the effect of the protective-brackets here by calling format-unit-power()...

   if "text" in tree.keys() { return format-unit-text(tree) }

   // handle "global" exponents